The Remembrances

 Historic names preferred over compass points

 No authority is named simply by direction.
-All names are drawn from the historic Hundred, an ancient borough or a formal divisional name within a Hundred.
+All names are drawn from the historic Hundred, an ancient parish within it or a formal divisional name.
+Willesden — the medieval pilgrimage church of Our Lady of Willesden, destroyed by Cromwell in 1538 — gives its name to the outer Kensington authority.

 Former county identity respected